617-470-9950 Toll Free 866-565-1516

 The cheapest estimate is often the most expensive choice in stress and hidden costs.
 Your decision should balance cost, value, and trust.

-Pay attention to how the company communicates during the estimate process.
+Pay attention to communication.
+How the company communicates during the estimate process is how they’ll communicate on moving day.
 Are they prompt, professional, and thorough?
-Your Move Manager or point of contact will be your lifeline.
-Choose a company where you feel heard and confident, not just where you see the lowest number.
+Your point of contact will be your lifeline when questions come up mid-move.

 Why Your Choice Matters: The Poseidon Moving Standard